-Dubai offers a heightened sense of security and an enriching quality of life.
-This is why it is the destination of choice from an investment perspective as well.
+Dubai offers a heightened sense of security and enriching quality of life.
+This is why it is also the destination of choice from an investment perspective.

 Dubai’s real estate ensures high rental yields.
 The average annual rental return in Dubai is 7%, way more lucrative than the average yield offered in developed cities like Mumbai and Delhi (1.5 to 2%), New York (2.9%), London (2.7%), or even Singapore (2.5%) and Hong Kong (2.4%).

 Over and above, the absence of property tax adds much more worth to the proposition.
 This means investing in real estate in Dubai is a wise decision.

 Know more about why investing in Dubai is a great option, here.

 Transparency is a key element of Dubai’s investment environment.
 Its real estate sector is governed by a robust set of laws and regulations aimed at protecting real estate investors’ interests.